Campus Area Transportation Study

 University District Traffic Circulation Study (UDTCS)

 The Champaign County Regional Planning Commission (CCRPC) received a grant from the Illinois Department of Transportation (IDOT) in 2011 to conduct a traffic circulation study for the University of Illinois at Urbana-Champaign's University District.
-The CATS Technical Advisory Committee is the study steering committee; meeting information can be found here.
-Please visit the UDTCS website for more information.
+The CATS Technical Advisory Committee acted as the study steering committee.
+CCRPC staff completed the UDTCS Final Report in Fall 2013.

 What are the transportation needs in the University of Illinois campus area?
 How should travel be accommodated among pedestrians, bicycles, transit, and vehicles?
 And which transportation projects should receive priority for future funding?
 In a collective effort with the Champaign-Urbana Urbanized Area Transportation Study (CUUATS), the City of Champaign, the City of Urbana, the University of Illinois, and the Champaign-Urbana Mass Transit District (CUMTD) have completed two phases of the Campus Area Transportation Study (CATS) to answer these questions.